coder-hxl/x-crawl/README.md

 - **GitHub Discussions:** Use [GitHub Discussions](https://github.com/coder-hxl/x-crawl/discussions) for message board-style questions and discussions.

+Questions and discussions related to illegal activities may not be submitted. x-crawl is for legal use only.
+It is prohibited to use this tool to conduct any illegal activities, including but not limited to unauthorized data collection, cyber attacks, privacy invasion, etc.

 ### Issues

 If you have questions, needs, or good suggestions, you can raise them at [GitHub Issues](https://github.com/coder-hxl/x-crawl/issues).